OctopusDeployCommunity/Octopus-Fundamentals-Course/OctopusDeployFundamentals/Module3-DeploymentProjects/Module03-Class02-DeploymentProcess.md

 [Switch to learn.octopus.com]

-Here's the Octopus Deploy Fundamentals Project Group from Class 1, now with two Projects.
+Here's the Fundamentals demos Project Group from Class 1, now with two Projects.
 Let's start by creating a simple Process for the Hello World Project.

 [Click Hello World, then Process]